- PAGE 2: TIPS FROM DAVE PELZ (Archives)

 “We’re excited about working with Troon because it provides us the opportunity to reach and help more passionate golfers than ever before,” Pelz said.
 “Troon members can expect to see testing opportunities in several Troon locations starting this spring and summer.
 We hope this testing will lead us to practical new ways for all golfers to lower their scores.
 Also, watch for upcoming Pelz schools and clinics as we expand into some fantastic Troon-managed locations.”

 The first Troon property to sign on to host Pelz One-Day Clinics is San Diego’s Maderas Golf Club.
 The Pelz staff will visit Maderas, a spectacular daily-fee course with incredible views of the surrounding hills and canyons, July 29 – Aug.
 2.

 in Florida, California, Georgia and Michigan

 It’s hard to believe that this is the 21st year of the Dave Pelz Scoring Game School and that dates for our 22nd have just been announced.
 In 1993 (when this version of the Pelz school started), several players on the PGA Tour were still playing persimmon drivers and two of Dave students won majors.
 Lee Janzen captured the U.S. Open and Paul Azinger brought home the PGA Championship that year.
 More than two decades later, our school’s commitment is the same: helping golfers of all skill levels play and score their best.

-Our 2014 slate of school will kick off with sessions at several of our flagships locations:
+Our 2014 slate of schools are underway at several of our flagships locations:

 Boca Raton Resort & Club, Boca Raton, FL